Kolesnikova charged with organising coup d'état, accuses Belarus government of kidnapping

 Opposition leader Maria Kolesnikova has accused the Lukashenko regime of kidnapping her after she was jailed on charges of organising a coup d'état on September 9.

 On the same day, former English teacher and nominal victor in Belarus’ presidential election Svetlana Tikhanovskaya appealed directly to the Russian people with a video message.
-In it, she calls for solidarity with the Belarusian people’s fight against Belarus' self-appointed president Alexander Lukashenko.
+In it, she calls for solidarity with the Belarusian people’s fight against Belarus' self-appointed President Alexander Lukashenko.

 Kolesnikova disappeared on September 8 after eyewitnesses reported that she was snatched from the street in central Minsk by plainclothes men wearing masks who bundled her into a van.
 She reappeared 18 hours later at the Ukrainian border where the authorities’ attempt to forcibly expel her from the country failed after she ripped up her passport.